 Few countries on earth evoke a sense of rugged wilderness like Canada.
 It is a vast nation (only Russia is bigger) that stretches from the northern boundary of the United States, across sweeping prairies, monumental mountains, towering forests, and boundless tundra, almost to the North Pole.

 Few people reach its northern latitudes where wildlife reigns supreme.
-Large predators like wolves, grizzly bears and lynx roam freely.
+Canadian animals like wolves, grizzly bears and lynx roam freely.
 Giant moose plunk their way through shallow lakes and thousands of caribou migrate between their summer and winter grounds.
 Magnificent marine mammals like orcas and gray whales ply the rocky coastlines, while the legendary narwhal haunts the northwest passage.
 On top of all that, Canada is one of the few places in the world where you can predictably see a polar bear.
 If you are in search of true wilderness and rugged wildlife adventures, few destinations can match the grandeur of Canada.

 Table of Contents

 - 1 Top Wildlife Destinations in Canada

 Top Wildlife Destinations in Canada